A black duck swimming in water that is reflecting leaves and the sky from above. banner image

 Water

-Water is an important component of the Gardens; the site has been designed to enhance these features which include natural creeks and a series of man-made lakes.
-These provide habitat for wetland plant communities and water loving animals.
+Water plays an important role at the Garden.
+We have designed the site to enhance the different water features.
+These features include natural creeks and a series of artificial lakes.
+These provide habitat for wetland plant communities and water-loving animals.

-Water, whether static or moving, natural or contrived, is a significant feature of the Gardens.
-Water adds the dimension of space and light, as well as illustrating the different plant communities that inhabit wet areas.
+Water is a significant feature of the Garden, whether it's still or moving, natural or man-made.
+It adds the dimension of space and light and illustrates the different plant communities that inhabit wet areas.

 Creeks